 - Normal function of the reproductive tract

 Biotin is essential for some of the most important functions in your dog’s body.
+But in some situations, your dog might have a biotin deficiency.

-Symptoms of Biotin Deficiency
+Symptoms Of Biotin Deficiency

 - Scaly skin